Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Brewers pitching staff ranks 18th in the league.

-- The Brewers' 3.96 team ERA ranks 10th across all league pitching staffs.
+- The Brewers have a 3.95 team ERA that ranks 10th across all MLB pitching staffs.

-- Brewers pitchers combine to allow 119 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- His most recent appearance was on Sunday against the Cincinnati Reds, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- The righty's last time out was on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, surrendering four earned runs while giving up seven hits.

-- In 12 games this season, the 30-year-old has amassed a 3.79 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .296 to opposing hitters.
+- The 32-year-old has an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.